alwisr/IdentityServer4/README.md

+# .NET 8 Community Fork

+This is a community fork of IdentityServer4 upgraded to .NET 8.
+For detailed information about the upgrade process, see [UPGRADE_NOTES.md](UPGRADE_NOTES.md).

+**Key Changes:**
+- Upgraded from .NET Core 3.1 to .NET 8.0
+- Updated to C# 12 with ImplicitUsings enabled
+- Fixed security vulnerabilities in dependencies (Newtonsoft.Json, System.IdentityModel.Tokens.Jwt)
+- Modernized obsolete APIs (RNGCryptoServiceProvider, JsonSerializerOptions)
+- All projects build successfully on .NET 8

 # Security Vulnerability Found
 IdentityServer4 contains a known Open Redirect vulnerability (CVE-2024-39694) that we do not intend to address in IdentityServer4.
 Please see [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366) for more details and consider upgrading to [Duende.IdentityServer](www.duendesoftware.com) to receive updates.

 # Important update
 This project is not maintained anymore.
-This repo will be archived when .NET Core 3.1 end of support is reached (13th Dec 2022).
-All new development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.
+The original repo was archived when .NET Core 3.1 end of support was reached (13th Dec 2022).
+All official development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.

 See [here](https://duendesoftware.com/products/identityserver) for more details.